coolinmc6/blog-updated-RR/README.md

 - Adding a field and passing properties
 - Adding the Validate function => L135, 136
 - Displaying errors => L136
+- Use both ReduxForm and Connect from Redux => 141

 ## Lecture 117 & 118
 - Installing the correct React-Router.
 Instead of just "react-router", what we need is the web-version: